ansys/pysystem-coupling/doc/source/api/core/adaptor/api.rst

       print(root.ExecutionControl.Option)

 * In PySystemCoupling, the setup data model may be manipulated in essentially the same way.
-  As noted above, the setup commands are exposed from the :meth:`setup<Session.setup>` attribute of :class:`Session<Session>`, and this attribute also plays the role of ``DatamodelRoot()`` as an entry point to accessing
+  As noted, the setup commands are exposed from the :meth:`setup<Session.setup>` attribute of :class:`Session<Session>`, and this attribute also plays the role of ``DatamodelRoot()`` as an entry point to accessing